eBay/bascomtask/README.md

     }
 ```

 Notice how the generic parameter to TaskInterface is the interface itself (IEchoTask in this example).

+> The requirements to task-enable any POJO into a task are minimal: implement a marker interface (TaskInterface) that
-There are no
-other requirements or restrictions on task classes other than providing an interface like the above.
-Task methods can
+> has no methods that need to be overridden.
+There are no other requirements or restrictions on task classes.
-have any number and type of parameter, and there can be any number of task methods on a class.
-The task class may
+> Task methods can have any number of and type of parameter, and there can be any number of task methods on a class.
-be stateful or not, depending on programming needs.
+> The task class may be stateful or not, depending on programming needs.

 ## Invoking a Task
 The example above can be invoked as follows.
 On the left, for reference, is how we would invoke the task using only